-Construction for development, maintenance, and renovation can pose threats to tree survivability in numerous ways.
+Construction for development, maintenance, and renovation can pose a threat to tree survivability in numerous ways.
 Threats include injury to roots, trunks, and branches; soil compaction; soil contamination; and improper pruning.
 Soil compaction, often a result of placing heavy equipment or driving heavy machinery over a tree's root zone, decreases the soil pore space available for water and oxygen to reach tree roots.
 This process can be detrimental to tree health.
 It is essential that an arborist is included early in the planning process to avoid damage when trees intersect with the built environment.
-Arborists have the role of identifying which trees will be retained or removed, creating site-specific tree protection protocols, and establishing areas where replacement trees will be planted.
+Arborists have the role of identifying which trees will be retained or removed and establishing areas where replacement trees will be planted.
 The following guidelines should be followed to protect trees during the planning and construction phase: